-libfbembed.so:libfbembed.so.2.5:libfbembed.so.2.1:libfbclient.so:libfbclient.so.2
+'''

+\label{libfbembed.so.2.1:libfbelient.so:libfbelient.so.2} \\ 1 ibfbembed.so.2.5:libfbembed.so.2.1:libfbelient.so:libfbelient.so.2

+'''

 The FirebirdAPI function will try to load each in turn until it is successful.
 The Linux loader will, in turn, look in the standard locations for the library.
 If the library is in a non-standard location then this can be indicated by